Meta-Symplectic Geometry of $3^{\rm rd}$ Order Monge-Amp\`ere Equations and their Characteristics: Characteristics of order PDEs

-\begin{example} Function \eqref{equation} determines, for $k=2$, the $3\Rd$ order PDE $\E=\{F=0\}$.
-Now equation \eqref{characteristic} can be correctly interpreted as follows: it is satisfied if and only if the vector $\w=\w^i\xi_i$ given by \eqref{eq.char.dir} spans a characteristic line of $\E$.
+\begin{Example} Function \eqref{equation} determines, for $k=2$, the $3\Rd$ order PDE $\E=\{F=0\}$.
+Now equation \eqref{characteristic} can be correctly interpreted as follows: it is satisf\/ied if and only if the vector $\w=\w^i\xi_i$ given by \eqref{eq.char.dir} spans a characteristic line of $\E$.
 The very same equation \eqref{characteristic} tells also when the covector $\alpha=\w^2dx^1-\w^1dx^2$ spans a characteristic direction of $\E$.
-In the last perspective, equation \eqref{characteristic} is nothing but the right--hand side of \eqref{isoFondCoord} applied to $F$ and equated to zero. \end{example}
+In the last perspective, equation \eqref{characteristic} is nothing but the right-hand side of \eqref{isoFondCoord} applied to $F$ and equated to zero. \end{Example}

-\subsection{Characteristics of a $3\Rd$ order PDE and relationship with its symbol}
+\subsection{Characteristics of a $\boldsymbol{3\Rd}$ order PDE and relationship with its symbol}